iodigital-com/io-technology/data/blog/tailwind-for-productivity.md

 #### Auto completion

 Editors like [WebStorm do Tailwind autocompletion by default](https://www.jetbrains.com/help/webstorm/tailwind-css.html).
 But when you're using VSCode you're making your life a lot easier by installing [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) to autocomplete your Tailwind classes.
+[Github Copilot](https://github.com/features/copilot) also does a great job of understanding and autocompleting Tailwind.

 #### Cheatsheet